bkuhlmann/navigator/README.md

 # Usage

-The following are examples using the render_navigation view helper:
+The following are examples using the navigation view helper:

 ## Unordered List (simple)

+Code:

-    render_navigation do
+    navigation do
       item "Dashboard", "/dashboard"
       item "News", "/posts"
     end

-Yields:
+Result:

     <ul>
       <li><a href="/dashboard">Dashboard</a></li>